Glaphyra: Family and early life

 Glaphyra was a royal princess of Greek, Armenian and Persian descent.
 Her father was the Roman ally king Archelaus of Cappadocia, and her only natural sibling was her younger brother Archelaus of Cilicia.
 Her paternal grandfather was a Roman ally and priest-king Archelaus of the temple state of Comana, Cappadocia, while her paternal grandmother, for whom she was named, was the hetaera Glaphyra.
 The priest-kings of Comana were descended from Archelaus, the favorite high-ranking general of Mithridates VI of Pontus, who may have married a daughter of Mithridates VI.

-Glaphyra's mother, the first wife of Archelaus, was an Armenian Princess whose name is unknown and who died by 8 BC.
+Glaphyra's mother, the first wife of Archelaus, was an Armenian princess whose name is unknown and who died by 8 BC.
 She may have been a daughter of King Artavasdes II of Armenia, son of Tigranes the Great and Cleopatra of Pontus, a daughter of Mithridates VI from his first wife his sister Laodice.
 If so, Glaphyra's parents may have been distant relatives.

 She was born and raised in Cappadocia.
 In 25 BC, the Emperor Augustus gave Archelaus extra territories to govern, including the port of Elaiussa Sebaste, which Archelaus renamed in honor of Augustus.
 The royal family settled there, and Archelaus built a royal residence and a palace on the island in the harbor.
-Glaphyra held the high ranking title of ‘king’s daughter’, which is reflective of her descent and high birth.
-She was an attractive and dynamic woman, reputed charming, desirable, and a force to be reckoned with.
+Glaphyra held the high-ranking title of 'king's daughter', which is reflective of her descent and high birth.
+She was an attractive and dynamic woman, reputed charming, desirable and a force to be reckoned with.

 First marriage

 Augustus encouraged intermarriage among the families of Roman ally kings.
 King Herod the Great of Judaea usually married his children to relatives or to his subjects.
 However, Herod wanted his son Alexander to marry a foreign princess.
 Herod negotiated a marriage alliance with Archelaus.

 Either in 18 or 17 BC, in Herod's court in Jerusalem, Glaphyra married Alexander.
 Archelaus provided Glaphyra with a dowry, which Herod later returned to her.
 The union of Alexander and Glaphyra is described as happy.
 Glaphyra became a Jew upon her marriage and she did adopt Judaism even though no mention of conversion was made in the account of her first marriage.
-Glaphyra bore Alexander three children: two sons, Tigranes and Alexander, and an unnamed daughter.
+Glaphyra and Alexander had three children: two sons, Tigranes and Alexander, and an unnamed daughter.
 The names of Glaphyra and Alexander's children reflect their cultural ancestry and royal descent.